What Affects Metabolism?

 Harris-Benedict Calculator (Total Daily Energy Expenditure)

 Hormones regulate all body functions, including metabolism.
 Thyroid hormones have a direct impact on the metabolic response.
-As studies revealed that higher thyroid hormones cause higher body fat composition and lower muscle mass.
+Studies revealed that higher thyroid hormones cause higher body fat composition and lower muscle mass.

-Paying attention to meal timing is the key to maintain weight loss through optimum metabolic rate.
-As studies proved that there is a direct link between storing fats in the body and irregular eating times.
+Paying attention to meal timing is the key to maintaining weight loss through optimum metabolic rate.
+Studies proved that there is a direct link between storing fats in the body and irregular eating times.

 Also, minerals turned out to play an important role in metabolism.
 This appears clearly in menopause when women suffer from severe calcium deficiency.
-As low estrogen-levels show to impair calcium metabolism, causing a reduction in bone mineral density and leads to visceral fat accumulation.
+Low estrogen levels are shown to impair calcium metabolism, causing a reduction in bone mineral density and leading to visceral fat accumulation.

 Finally, from the above-mentioned factors, we can conclude that metabolism is a deeply complex process.